-Figuring out how to buy a house out of state can be a challenge, but for some it’s doable with a little long-distance house hunting advance planning.
+Buying a house long distance can be a challenge, but it’s doable with a plan in place.

 Why Buy a House in Another State?